 Limitations of passive balancing:

-Selecting the right bms for lipo battery depends on several factors, including cell count, voltage and current requirements, and balancing current.
+Selecting the right depends on several factors, including cell count, voltage and current requirements, and balancing current.
 For instance, a 4S LiPo pack (four cells in series) will require a BMS that can handle up to 16.8V (4.2V per cell) and provide adequate balancing current.

 Key factors to consider: